ehForwarderBot/ehForwarderBot/docs/getting-started.rst

 default configuration, you need to create ``~/.ehforwarderbot``, and give read and write permission to the user running EFB.

-Choose, install and enable channel
+Choose, install and enable modules
 ----------------------------------

-Currently, all channels that submitted to us are recorded in the `channels repository <https://github.com/blueset/ehForwarderBot/wiki/Channels-Repository>`_.
+Currently, all modules that was submitted to us are recorded in the `channels repository <https://github.com/blueset/ehForwarderBot/wiki/Channels-Repository>`_.
 You can choose the channels that fits your need the best.